 Mahendra Gufa, locally called Chamero Odhaar (“House of Bats”), is the large limestone cave.
 Shepherd boys are said to have discovered it around 1950.
 A two-hour walk to the north of Pokhara, it is best to bring your own torch to see the stalactites and stalagmites, although most of them have been carted out by souvenir hunters.

 The Old Bazaar (Ganesh tole and Ram Krishna Tole)

 Pokhara’s traditional bazaar is colorful and so are its ethnically diverse traders.
 In its temples and monuments can be seen ties to the Newar architecture of the Kathmandu Valley.
 Located about 4 km from Lakeside, the market’s original charm is alive and well.

 Bindhyabasini temple is the center of religious activity in the old bazaar.
 It is dedicated to goddess Bhagwati, yet another manifestation of shakti.
-Worshippers flock here to perform sacrifices, and especially on Saturdays the park like grounds take on a festive fair.
+Worshippers flock here to perform sacrifices, and especially on Saturdays, the park-like grounds take on a festive fair.

 Matepani Gumba (Buddhist Monastery)

 There is a splendid Buddhist Monastery on the top of the small forested hill above Matepani east of Mahendra pool.
-It overlooks a large section of the Pokhara city and once there on find oneself lost in time amid the chanting Ramas, there colossal guardian images of the Buddha accompanying two other gurus and a prayer house with exquisitely carved columns and friezes.
+It overlooks a large section of the Pokhara city and once there on finding oneself lost in time amid the chanting Ramas, there colossal guardian images of the Buddha accompanying two other gurus and a prayer house with exquisitely carved columns and friezes.